dchacon0/nodesource-test/README.md

 # nodesource technical test

+This repo has all the scrips required to acomplish the following task:

     1. Create a troposphere (https://github.com/cloudtools/troposphere) script to launch an ECS cluster, Application Load Balancer and an Auto Scaling Group that serve two random Node.js (You may use N|Solid images) microservices which images are pulled from ECR.
 Listeners should route traffic from the /service1 and /service2 URLs to the defined container ports.
 It is a plus if you add an Ansible playbook that is in charge of controlling the version of the ECS agent installed on the server.

 ## Build Docker Image